St Paul's Cray: History

-While some development has taken place on the east side of the old village, open country with a belt of woodland extends to the hamlet of Hockendenin Swanley and the borough boundary.
+While some development has taken place on the east side of the old village, open country with a belt of woodland extends to the hamlet of Hockenden in Swanley and the borough boundary.
 On the west side, a large housing estate to accommodate 10,000 of London's overspill has swallowed up farm and woodland since the Second World War.
 This new township which extends as far west as Chislehurst Common has its own shopping centre, churches, schools, library and industrial estate.
 Sports facilities are found at the recreation ground, with Hoblingwell Wood to the rear.
 The former Walsingham School closed in 1990.

+On 1 April 1934 the civil parish was abolished to form Chislehurst and Sidcup, part also went to Orpington.
+At the 1931 census (the last before the abolition of the parish), St Paul's Cray had a population of 2172.

 Nearby areas

 St Paul's Cray borders Foots Cray to the north, Ruxley to the north east, Swanley to the east, St Mary Cray to the south east and south, Petts Wood to the south west and west and Chislehurst to the north west.

 Governance

 St Paul's Cray is part of the Orpington constituency for elections to the House of Commons of the United Kingdom.

 St Paul's Cray is represented by the St Paul's Cray ward which elects three councillors to Bromley London Borough Council.